-Chairman of the Board
+Chairman of Our Board

-The Board understands there is no single, generally accepted approach to providing board leadership and that given the dynamic and competitive environment in which we operate, the appropriate leadership may vary as circumstances warrant.
-Our Restated Certificate of Incorporation provides that Mr. Taubman, to the extent that he serves as our CEO and as a member of the Board, will serve as Chairman of the Board.
-Further, the Board currently believes it is in our company's best interests to have Mr. Taubman serve as Chairman of the Board as well as our CEO.
-The Board believes combining these roles promotes effective leadership and provides the clear focus needed to execute our business strategy and objectives.
+Our Board understands there is no single, generally accepted approach to providing board leadership and that given the dynamic and competitive environment in which we operate, the appropriate leadership may vary as circumstances warrant.
+Our Restated Certificate of Incorporation provides that Mr. Taubman, to the extent that he serves as our CEO and as a member of our Board, will serve as Chairman of our Board.
+Further, our Board currently believes it is in our company's best interests to have Mr. Taubman serve as Chairman of our Board as well as our CEO.
+Our Board believes combining these roles promotes effective leadership and provides the clear focus needed to execute our business strategy and objectives.